Kumano Kodo Gateway

 Because the Kumano deities were manifested in Tokei-jinja Shrine, some pilgrims did not make the voyage into the heart of Kumano, but prayed here, subsequently worshiping the Kumano Sanzan from afar.

-The Tokei-jinja festival is held mid-July annually with tradition floats and ceremonies.
+The Tokei-jinja festival is held mid-July annually with traditional floats and ceremonies.

 The compact entertainment area in front of the JR Kii-Tanabe station is called “Ajikoji” and is packed with over 200 restaurants and Japanese style pubs (izakaya).
 Every alley is full of quaint places to eat and drink.